Penrose-type inequalities with a Euclidean background: Inequalities for black holes

-Before presenting the proof, we state some immediate consequences: \begin{cor} Under the hypotheses of Theorem \ref{thm_main}, we have the following Penrose-like inequalities
+Before presenting the proof of Theorem \ref{thm_main}, we state some consequences: \begin{cor} Under the hypotheses of Theorem \ref{thm_main}, we have the following Penrose-like inequalities

-where $A$ is the Euclidean area of $\partial \Omega$, $V$ is the Euclidean volume of $\Omega$, and $\beta_n$ is the Euclidean volume of the unit $n$-ball in $\R^n$. \end{cor}
+where $A$ is the Euclidean area of $\partial \Omega$, $V$ is the Euclidean volume of $\Omega$, and $\beta_n$ is the Euclidean volume of the unit ball in $\R^n$. \end{cor}

-In the course of the proof, we will see that (\ref{ineq_main}), ( ), and (\ref{ineq_vol}) are not sharp.
-In the model case in which $\Omega$ is the unit $n$-ball and $g$ is a Schwarzschild metric, the estimates are suboptimal by a factor of two.
+In the course of the proofs of Theorem \ref{thm_main} and Corollary \ref{cor_main}, we will see that (\ref{ineq_main}), (\ref{ineq_area}), and (\ref{ineq_vol}) are not sharp, off by a factor of two in the model case in which $\Omega$ is a round $n$-ball and $g$ is a Schwarzschild metric.
+In all cases, the Euclidean area of $\partial \Omega$ will be strictly less than the $g$-area.

-\begin{remark}$\;$ \begin{itemize} \item Inequality (\ref{ineq_area}) deceptively appears to be a factor of two stronger than the Riemannian Penrose inequality (\ref{ineq_rp}) -- but this is not the case, since $A$ is the area of $\partial \Omega$ with respect to the Euclidean metric, not with respect to $g$.
-However, note that we did not assume $\Sigma$ is area-outer-minimizing in $(M,g)$.